Echar pa’lante is a saying which means ” keep moving forward”.

 Food prices are sky high and my grandma is finding herself having to decide between bills and food.
 No one should ever go through that.
 Especially when the United States is supposedly the greatest country in the world.
 But look at how it treats its citizens.
 Yes, Puerto Ricans are American, which I shouldn’t have to remind people of, but here we are.

 My grandma is getting sicker.
 It’s now my turn to go and help with what I can.
 But to do so, I need help.
 My mother is paying for the plane ticket, but I will need help with expenses once I am down there.
 I’m planning on staying three weeks.
-I am not taking my daughter of course.
 While I’m over there I plan on once again trying to get grandma to come back with me.
 In the long run, it’ll be cheaper that way.

 If you can spare anything, my family will greatly appreciate it.
 As much as I love and miss Puerto Rico, this trip is not for pleasure.
 I really hate asking.
 It makes me feel so powerless.
 I am just a disabled single mom, who writes and arts and sometimes people pay me for those skills.
 But it isn’t enough, the starving artist stereotype is pretty much true.